IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Shielding

 Fig.~\ref{activation} shows the results from total activation (including all the isotopes being tracked) in the Yemilab rock as measured in the two (5 cm thick) layers of rock closest to the outer edge of the concrete.
 This is measured two years after the end of the 5 year run.
-There is no question that the amount of activation is well within the regulatory requirements, so rock activation is just not a long-term issue at Yemilab.

-It is possible that the overall shielding thickness might be reduced, however further calculations are needed to establish background radiation in other cases, such as short-term activation of the sodium content in the rocks (producing $^{24}$Na, for instance), important for ingress into the IsoDAR areas by personnel for maintenance activities.
+The results show that the activation levels are better than a factor of 100 below the regulatory mandates.
+So this level of shielding is perfectly adequate for long-term rock activation at Yemilab.
+Note, however, that if the sodium concentration in the rock were closer to what is found in other labs, the picture would be quite different, and substantially more shielding would be required.